nostrism/ui-material-in-symbols/README.md

 ![All Buttons](./img/Buttons.png)

-In buttons can write any text.
+You can type in buttons any text you need.
 Customized sizes manually.
 But you can do it by eye, all sizes are still will be correct.

 ![Edit button](./img/btn-01.gif)

-You can choose any style for button:
+Apply different styles for the buttons:

 + Rise
 + Flat